Vaultoutlaw/MetaVerseVRTest/README.md

  D: Move Right
  Escape: Quit Game

- Player must navigate to the island found on the oopsite side of their starting locaiton, the docking area is marked with a swirling particle.
+ Player must navigate to the island found on the opposite side of their starting locaiton, the docking area is marked with a swirling particle.
 After remaing in place for 3 seconds the boat docked screen should appear.